 After making a conditional job offer, schedule a medical assessment to assist in defining the applicant's abilities and limitations.
-When physical limitations or restrictions are identified in the pre-employment medical assessment findings, the RAC must review the medical assessment d.
-Defining Abilities and Limitations: Employees
+When physical limitations or restrictions are identified in the pre-employment medical assessment findings, the RAC must review the medical assessment.